openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeRouter.md

 ## 4.4 Create Service-Edge-Router-Policy
 This step is **optional** since the default service-edge-router-policy already includes all services to all routers.

-But in case, you need to add a policy, here is the command to add the service tag we created (rtrhosted) to all routers
+But in case you need to add a policy, here is the command to add the service tag we created (rtrhosted) to all routers
 ```bash
 /opt/ziti/ziti edge create service-edge-router-policy ssh-serp --edge-router-roles '#all' --service-roles '#rtrhosted' --semantic 'AnyOf'
 ```